Search

 UNC produced the NCAA Tournament MVP in each of its three national championship victories: Kara Cannizzaro in 2013, Aly Messinger in 2016 and Sam Geiersbach in 2022.
 Levy was named IWLCA National Coach of the Year following all three national titles.

 In addition to their success on the national stage, Levy and the Tar Heels have also solidified themselves as an ACC powerhouse.
-The team has reached the ACC championship game 16 times overall – including 12 of the past 13 – and has won seven titles.
+The team has reached the ACC championship game 16 times overall – including 12 of the past 14 – and has won seven titles.
 Levy’s seven is most by a head coach in league history.

 UNC’s six titles in a row from 2016-22 (no tournament in 2020 due to COVID-19) is tied for the longest streak in ACC history.
-The Tar Heels have won 20 straight ACC Tournament games from 2016-2023, the longest streak in the event’s history.
+The Tar Heels won 20 straight ACC Tournament games from 2016-2023, the longest streak in the event’s history.

 Prior to arriving in Chapel Hill, Levy served as an assistant lacrosse and assistant field hockey coach at Georgetown University from 1993-95.